vasily-kartashov/vasily-kartashov.github.io/_posts/2015-11-16-working-with-json-in-postgres.md

     +-------+

-What if we want to know the highest temperature measured by a healthy unit?
+However, if we wish to determine the highest temperature recorded by only healthy sensors, we can use the following query:

 ```sql
 SELECT MAX((status->>'temperture')::text)